TedxHarry/Protocols/ISC-Concepts/Aggregation/Part_13_Proof_Paths_and_Fix_Playbooks.md

 ## What a Fix Playbook Is

-A fix playbook is not creativity.
+A fix playbook is memory, not creativity.
-It is memory.

 It says:
 “When this pattern appears, this fix is safe.”